-You may install 512 MB, 1 GB, 2 GB and 4GB unbuffered and non-ECC DDR2 DIMMs into the DIMM sockets
+You may install 512 MB, 1 GB, 2 GB and 4GB unbuffered non-ECC DDR3 DIMMs into the DIMM sockets.

 - You may install varying memory sizes in Channel A and Channel B. The system maps the total size of the lower-sized channel for the dual-channel configuration.
-Any excess memory from the higher-sized channel is then mapped for single-channel operation. - It is recommended to install the memory modules from the yellow slots for better overclocking capability. - Always install DIMMs with the same CAS latency.
-For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - If you install four 1 GB memory modules, the system may only recognize less than 3GB because the address space is reserved for other critical functions.
-This limitation appears on Windows® XP/Vista 32-bit operation system which does not support Physical Address Extension (PAE). - If you install Windows® XP/Vista 32-bit operation system, a total memory of less than 3GB is recommended. - This motherboard does not support memory modules made up of 128 Mb chips.
+Any excess memory from the higher-sized channel is then mapped for single-channel operation. - It recommended that to install the memory module from orange slots for better overclocking capability. - Always install DIMMs with the same CAS latency.
+For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - When installing total memory of 4GB capacity or more, Windows 32-bit operation system may only recognize less than 3GB.
+Hence, a total installed memory of less than 3GB is recommended. - This motherboard does not support memory modules made up of 256 Mb chips.